-Repairs to client-owned equipment may be prior authorized as needed with documentation of medical necessity.
+[Revised] Repairs to client-owned equipment may be prior authorized as needed with documentation of medical necessity.
 Technician fees are considered part of the cost of the repair.
 Providers are responsible for maintaining documentation in the client's medical record that specifies the repairs and supports medical necessity.
-All repairs and replacement parts within the first six months after delivery are considered part of the purchase price.
-Batteries for client-owned equipment require prior authorization.
-Additional documentation, such as the purchase date, serial number, and manufacturer's information, may be required.
+The documentation must include the date of purchase, serial number, and the reason for the repairs.
+All repairs and replacement parts, including batteries, within the first six months after delivery are considered part of the purchase price.
+Rental equipment includes all necessary accessories, supplies, modifications, adjustments, replacement parts, and repairs.